Kryptanyte/PS-Scripts/Command Reference Pages/windows conf.md

 After setting this, it will show in the folder that it was set in

-After setting this script up, you can 5yen start a DSC configuration, with the Command Below, we will be using the example to issue the command
+After setting this script up, you can then start a DSC configuration, with the Command Below, we will be using the example to issue the command

 ```Powershell
 Start-DscConfiguration -computername localhost -path (Path Name) . -Verbose
 ```

-### Updating Server from Powershell
+## Updating Server from Powershell

 ```Powershell
 $sess = New-CimInstance -NameSpace root/Microsft/windows/Windowsupdate -Classname MSFT_WUOperationsSession